algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 ### 3.2 Bubble Offline usage

-In order for the application to work offline, Bubble must work offline after loading for the first time, the main elements.
+For the application to work offline, Bubble must work offline after loading for the first time with the main elements.
 Here is a list of what will and will not work offline.

 #### 3.2.1 Initial Content Load <!-- omit in toc -->